Article by John Tribbia

 * Synthetic data only.
 These are injected probabilities, not observed Anthropic figures.

 Developers are the conversion story.
 Casual users are the churn story.
 Business users sit in the middle.
-A go-to-market team needs that view early — the playbook for a developer is nothing like the one for a casual user.
+A go-to-market team would want that view early because the response should not be one-size-fits-all.

 Heavy users do not all disappear.
 Developers convert at much higher rates than casual users, while casual users are far more likely to walk.